Understanding the Different Types of Credit Scores

 FICO score calculation

 FICO credit scores are based on payment history, amounts owed, length of credit history, new credit, and credit mix.
-Here’s a percentage breakdown of how important each factor is.
+Here’s a percentage breakdown of the importance of each factor.

-- Payment history - 35%.
-Your payment history indicates how responsible you are at repaying debts and loans on time.
+- Your payment history reflects your ability to repay debts and loans on time.

-- Amounts owed - 30%.
-The more money you owe, the more likely you might fail to make on-time payments.
+- The more money you owe, the more likely you are to fail to make on-time payments.

-- New credit - 10%.
-Opening too many new credit accounts at the same time is a red flag for lenders.
+- Opening multiple new credit accounts simultaneously is a red flag for lenders.
 It could indicate that you’re maxing out your credit accounts or tend to take on a lot of debt.

-- Credit mix - 10%.
-Having a mix of different types of credit accounts is a good thing for your credit score.
+- Having a mix of different types of credit accounts is beneficial for your credit score.
 That includes different types of personal loans, business loans, credit accounts, and more.

 VantageScore calculation

 VantageScore credit scores are calculated similarly to FICO scores, but with several small differences.
-Rather than placing a percentage on each scoring category, VantageScore simply says how influential they are.
+Rather than assigning a percentage to each scoring category, VantageScore indicates how influential they are.

-- Payment history - highly influential.
-This category is just as important as with a FICO score.
+- This category is just as important as it is for a FICO score.

-- Credit utilization - highly influential.
-Credit utilization is the same as amounts owed for a FICO score and is of equal importance.
+- Credit utilization is the same as “amounts owed” for a FICO score, and it’s of equal importance.

-- Credit history and length - highly influential.
-Your credit history and length are more important to your VantageScore than your FICO score.
+- Your credit history and length are more important to your VantageScore than your FICO score.

-- Amounts owed - slightly influential.
-The amount you owe on each credit account or loan balance isn’t a factor for FICO scores.
+- The balance you owe on each credit account or loan balance isn’t a factor for FICO scores.
 With VantageScore, however, it has a slight impact on your credit score.

-- Recent credit activity - less influential.
-Recent credit activity is the same as FICO’s “new credit” category and is of similar importance.
+- Recent credit activity is the same as FICO’s “new credit” category and is of similar importance.

-- Total available credit - less influential.
-Showing that you don’t use up all the credit you have available helps your credit utilization ratio and improves your credit score.
+- Showing that you don’t use up all the credit you have available helps your credit utilization ratio and improves your credit score.

-As with FICO, the best way to ensure a solid credit score is to be proficient in each of VantageScore’s categories.
+As with FICO, the best way to ensure a VantageScore is to practice good financial behavior across all the categories.

 How to check your credit score